ansys/pyaedt-examples/examples/03-high_frequency/layout/index.rst

          :height: 150px
          :align: center

-      End-to-end examples show how to use PyEDB.
+      Links to examples in the AEDT documentation that show how to use the legacy PyEDB API as a standalone package.

    .. grid-item-card:: Power integrity
       :padding: 2 2 2 2